Optimizing Performance in Lower Risk Betterment Portfolios

-In this methodology, we provide insight into how we optimize the performance of the lower risk bonds in Smart Saver.
+In this methodology, we provide insight into how we optimize the performance of the lower risk bonds in our 100% bond portfolio.
 Primarily, Betterment’s optimization method involves the inclusion of short-term, investment-grade bonds in lower-risk allocations of the Betterment Portfolio Strategy.

 Why are we exploring this part of how we manage the Betterment Portfolio Strategy?